Skip Navigation

 Collegaues focused on Diversity, Equity, and Inclusion (DEI) agendas are wonderful partners.
 Share these insights with them.
 The numbers give your organization a brilliant set of facts to help drive decisions aligned to company goals.

 We’ll help you surface these insights at your organization.
-Ask to hear more about the possibilities.
+Contact us to hear more about the possibilities.

 Trending now

-Using SDoH insights means we understand and trust the data we use in our analyses.
+SDoH insights - Let's understand and trust the data we use in analyses.

 How do we do that?

 SDoH analytics requires a lot of data, and different types of data.
 Claims data tells us about health care visits.
 Digital device data tells us about daily health.
-And special data sets apply what we know in a way that delineates the social and environmental factors that could influence each member.
+And special data sets let us delineate the social and environmental factors that could influence each member.

 In SDoH analytics, we understand each person as an individual and in context, but look at a community as a whole in aggregate, to see what trends and patterns emerge.